puppetlabs/puppetdb/README.md

 **Remote REPL**

 For debugging purposes, you can open up a remote clojure REPL and use it to modify the behavior of Grayskull, live.
-Use a section like the following in your Grayskull config file:

-    [repl]
-    enabled = true
-    # Either "nrepl" or "swank"
-    type = swank
-    port = 8081

-The _nrepl_ repl type opens up a socket you can connect to via telnet.
-If you are using emacs' clojure-mode, you can choose a type of _swank_ and connect your editor directly to a running Grayskull instance by using `M-x slime-connect`.
-Using emacs is much nicer than using telnet. :)

 **Puppet module**